Intimate partner/domestic violence

 1-888-421-1100

-- In Utah, one in four adult homicides are related to domestic violence.4
+- In Utah, nearly half of homicides are related to domestic violence.3*

-- Exposure to domestic violence is an Adverse Childhood Experience.
+- Exposure to domestic violence is an Adverse Childhood Experience (ACES).

 See the data